 Children may face particular difficulties in obtaining remedies in cases involving business enterprises causing violations of their rights, especially concerning transboundary and global impacts.
 States have obligations to provide effective remedies and reparations for violations of children’s rights by business enterprises, including their extraterritorial activities and operations, provided that there is a reasonable link between the State and the conduct concerned.
 States should ensure that businesses provide effective grievance mechanisms for child victims, while they should have access to State-based remedies.
-States should also ensure the availability of regulatory agencies with oversight powers relevant to children’s rights monitor abuses and provide adequate remedies for violations of children’s rights related to the environment.
+States should also ensure the availability of regulatory agencies with oversight powers relevant to children’s rights, monitor abuses and provide adequate remedies for violations of children’s rights related to the environment.

 Appropriate reparation includes restitution, adequate compensation, satisfaction, and rehabilitation, both of the environment and of children affected, including access to medical and psychological assistance.
 Remedial mechanisms should take into account the specific vulnerabilities of children to the effects of climate change, and that the harm can be irreversible and lifelong.
 Reparation should be swift to limit ongoing and future violations.
 The application of novel forms of remedy is encouraged, such as orders to establish intergenerational committees to determine and oversee the expeditious implementation of measures to mitigate and adapt to the impacts of climate change, in which children are active participants.